Sogetsu Art Center: "Twenty Questions to Bob Rauschenberg" (1964)

 In November 1964, Merce Cunningham, John Cage, Steve Paxton, Deborah Hay and Robert Rauschenberg were also able to visit Japan thanks to the Sōgetsu Art Center, as part of a world tour of the Merce Cunningham Dance Compagny, which ended in Tokyo.
 Robert Rauschenberg participated in a US-Japan dance exchange workshop, arranged by Kuniharu Akiyama, that took place at the SAC on November 20, 1964.
-American participants were Robert Rauschenberg, Steve Paxton, Deborah Hay and Barbara Lloyd, while Japanese participants included dancers and performers such as Tatsumi Hijikata, Takehisa Kosugi and Mariko Sanjo.
+American participants were Robert Rauschenberg, Steve Paxton, Deborah Hay, and Barbara Lloyd, while Japanese participants included dancers and performers such as Tatsumi Hijikata, Takehisa Kosugi, and Mariko Sanjo.

 On November 28, 1964, Robert Rauschenberg participated in the event "Twenty Questions to Bob Rauschenberg".
-The event was originally planned by the art critic Yoshiaki Tōno as a discussion between Rauschenberg and members of the Tokyo art community, including himself, Nobuaki Kojima and Ushio Shinohara.
+The event was originally planned by the art critic Yoshiaki Tōno as a discussion between Rauschenberg and members of the Tokyo art community, including himself, Nobuaki Kojima, and Ushio Shinohara.
 However, instead of answering the questions of his Japanese interviewers, however, Rauschenberg spent the lecture time silently creating a Combine, entitled Gold Standard.
 He, with Alex Hay as his main assistant and help from Deborah Hay and Steve Paxton, painted and placed objects (barrier from a construction site, image of a clock, Coca-Cola bottles, tie painted gold, a worn-out pair of black leather shoes...) on a gold Japanese folding screen (byōbu), offered by Sōfū Teshigahara.
 The performance lasted more than four hours until the piece was finished, and most of the audience - including John Cage and Merce Cunningham - had already left, which was the trigger for the departure of Steve Paxton, Barbara Lloyd, Deborah Hay and Robert Rauschenberg from the company.

-This performance is considered as a legendary incident in the history of postwar Japanese art, an exemplary case of cross-cultural interaction.
+This performance is considered a legendary incident in the history of postwar Japanese art, an exemplary case of cross-cultural interaction.
 When Yoshiaki Tōno invited Nobuaki Kojima and Ushio Shinohara to come to the stage to ask their questions to Robert Rauschenberg, the two artists brought onto stage their own works - Shinohara's Marcel Duchamp Thinking (Shiko suru Maruseru Dyushan, 1963) and Coca-Cola Plan (1964), Kojiya's Figure (1964) holding a placard that said "Question."
 Ushio Shinohara read out his questions, in both Japanese and English, to which Robert Rauschenberg did not respond.
-The Japanese artist, frustrated, placed the sheet of paper containing the question under the Rauschenberg's foot, which finally paid attention to the question and then pasted the sheet onto the panel of the gold screen.
+The Japanese artist, frustrated, placed the sheet of paper containing the question under Rauschenberg's foot, which finally paid attention to the question, and then pasted the sheet onto the panel of the gold screen.
 This tense interaction between Rauschenberg and Shinohara, in addition to the presence on stage of works explicitly evoking the works of the star artist, recently awarded at the 1964 Venice Biennale (Coca-Cola Plan) and broadly in the United States (Figure), is indicative of the imbalance of cultural and financial power between American and Japanese artists at the time.